MHCommunity/mhbasics/lord-to-baron/lord.md

 <li>Increasing Power is sometimes more effective than increasing Luck.</li>
 </ul>

 Similar to Seasonal Garden, Failure To Attract in Zugzwang’s Tower will reduce the charge of the Tower Amplifier.
-You should be using Gouda Cheese or Superbrie+ (if you can afford it) here.
-Always focus on doing one side of the chess first and then the other side.
+You should be using Gouda Cheese or SuperBrie+ (if you can afford it) here.
+Always focus on doing one side first and then the other side.
 Doing so reduces the chance of unlocking higher pieces on the side you do not want, which depletes more Tower Amplifier when caught.
 It is sometimes also beneficial to use a weaker set-up to minimize the chances of catching unwanted mice.

 <img src="/assets/images/Adventure/toweramp.png" alt="Mice Tower Amplifier" width="600">

 You will NOT lose any progress or Tower Amplifier if you leave the area.
 You would just be locked out of the Seasonal Garden the moment you catch a mouse in Zugzwang’s Tower.

 You will be doing single runs (1 King per Run) in Zugzwang’s Tower.
 You can do multiple runs in Zugzwang’s Tower once you revisit the area with better Traps in the future.
-From this point on, we will be focusing on the Technic side.
+However from this point on, we will be focusing on single runs starting with the Technic side.
 If you are done with Technic king, its the Mystic side for you.

 Ensure that Tower Amplifier is fully charged.
-Use Technic Pawn Pincher, Aqua Base, Gouda Cheese or Superbrie+ (if you can afford it).
+Use Technic Pawn Pincher, Aqua Base, Gouda Cheese or SuperBrie+ (if you can afford it).
 Technic Pawn Pincher has increased attraction rate of Pawns of the Technic side and decreased attraction rate of Pawns of the Mystic side.
 Its Power is increased for Pawns of the same side but decreased for Pawns of the other side.

 Once you have caught 8 Pawns on Technic side i.e. Technic Knights are unlocked, switch to Zugzwang’s First Move (or Horrific Venus Mouse Trap if you don’t have Zugzwang’s First Move) and Aqua Base.
 No charm is required but you can use any Charm to increase your Catch Rate.